Uberi/University-Notes/STAT231/STAT231.md

 A frequency histogram has rectangles where the height is the number of observations in that bucket.
 Note that the bucket sizes might not be the same.
 A **relative frequency** histogram is a frequency histogram where the rectangle heights are scaled based on the bucket width and the total number of observations - $\text{rectangle height} = \frac{\text{number of observations in bucket}}{\text{total number of observations} \times (\text{upper bound of bucket} - \text{lower bound of bucket})}$.

 Relative frequency histograms are useful because we can superimpose a probability density function on top of them, since the Y axes match.
-The sum of the rectangle areas also sum up to 1.
+The sum of the rectangle areas also sum up to 1 (the heights of the rectangles don't necessarily sum up to 1, however).

 Potential test question: which bucket of a relative frequency histogram does the median fall into?
 Each percentile of a histogram lies within the first bucket whose value, when added to all previous bucket values, is greater than that percentile.
 For example, to find the median's bucket, we add bucket heights from left to right until we reach or exceed 0.5.